metazool/nannotrax/systematic_notes.md

 While preparing to add Tensorboard logging for a tiny set we realise that the batch_size is set to smaller than the size of the validation set (which was just one image for 2 training images).
 Refactored the preparation code a bit to select the tiny training set more randomly, not sure whether to set the batch size automatically from a ratio of the dataset size.
 And now this training run is looking A LOT healthier, training loss is not 0 but is hovering around 0.001.
 The validation loss dropped consistently for the first few runs, then rose to stick at one value with 0.75 accuracy.
 This is progress.

+Got Tensorboard logging setup, showing the training images ok, no idea how to interpret the state of the histograms and distributions.
+Optimistically running the current setup against all the Cenozoic coccolith images split across 9 classes.
+Set the log steps back down to 100 and the batch size up to 4.
+Looking at the code again i appear to be logging both training and validation and not at all sure this is correct.
+I am feeling too lazy to read Tensorboard tutorials though.